Citrix, Microsoft, VMware Tech News & Support Resources

 On-Demand Webinars

-Monitor Managing the End User Experience with GPU-Powered Insights – Citrix Ready On-Demand Webinar
+Be Proactive Addressing Citrix End User Complaints – On-Demand Webinar

-An On-Demand Citrix-Ready Webinar GPU technology improves Citrix virtual desktops and applications, but to truly deliver an immersive user experience that scales, organizations need to manage the complete GPU deployment lifecycle – from designing the infrastructure, to managing and optimizing a production environment, to responding to user issues dynamically, in real-time. eG Innovations in partnership with […]
+This webinar was presented by AppEnsure’s CTO – Sri Chaganty and focuses on how AppEnsure empowers you to proactively address end-user complaints in Citrix deployments.
+In addition, AppEnsure gives IT Operations the ability to stop the finger pointing and quickly identify the “real” root cause of performance problems by understanding the underlying infrastructure supporting XenApp […]

 New Releases & Top Resources